 Animal Control: Badge #1692

-Laura Rizk comes from a long family history of public service professionals.
+City of Berea Animal Control Officer, Laura Rizk, comes from a long family history of public service professionals.
 Her lifelong love and compassion for animals drove her to pursue a career in the Animal Control field.
 She attended the National Animal Control Association training academy to become certified as an Animal Control Officer.
 She has completed Community Emergency Response training and attended animal behavior classes.
 She is actively pursuing a multitude of animal related courses to further her knowledge of all animal and public related issues.

 This is responsible work in the enforcement of laws and ordinances pertaining to animals.